Elmcroft: Grounds

 The property initially ran to Elmsley Street, but a later owner sold off the property's southwest lawn, on which three other homes were subsequently built, and Chambers Street was built through the old property, obstructing the view of Elmcroft from passersby.
 In 1987, owner Bill Murphy stirred controversy by announcing his plans to build 10 garden homes at the foot of the property.

 Recent history

-The property was purchased by the Thom family for $200,000 in 2008; they converted the house into a 3-room bed and breakfast after insulating the basement, moving the garage to the other side of the house and relocating a porch back to its original site.
-In 2012, the house was issued a heritage certificate by the Municipal Heritage Committee.
+The property was purchased for $200,000 in 2008, and briefly operated as a 3-room bed and breakfast.
+In 2012, new owners converted Elmcroft back to a private residence.
+The house was issued a heritage certificate by the Municipal Heritage Committee and the neighbourhood was designated the Frost Mansion Row.
 The property has been featured as part of the Doors Open program in Lanark County.